 A common and natural next-door neighbor to the bread shop is the grocery store —tienda de abarrotes— selling cold cuts, canned foods, soft drinks and liquor, and some have installed a rosticería: a roast chicken stand mesmerizing customers as they wait and watch inordinate amounts of grease drip from anemic-looking fowl going round and round on a spit.

-In their place, a new generation of specialist bread shops, in the form of small independent bakers, or larger chains like Esperanza, are beginning to emerge and fill the never-ending demand for sweet and savory bread.
+In their place, a new generation of specialist bread shops, in the form of small independent bakers, or larger chains like Esperanza, have emerged and thrive filling the never-ending demand for sweet and savory bread.

 Mexico in your inbox